MatthewPress/tic-tac-toe/README.md

 - [ ] Utilize JSON and localStorage to save the game data locally, so it persists when the page is refreshed

-See the [open issues](https://github.com/MatthewPress/tic-tac-toe/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## License